1. The Physical Body

 II.
 Individual Asanas

 Depending on how much time you have available, you can do additional asanas.
 Personally, I usually do three more exercises: one in which the spine is bent forward (seated forward bend), one in which it is bent backwards (half pigeon pose), and one in which it is rotated (half spinal twist pose).
-I teach these additional asanas in my in-person classes as well as in the planned video course.

-After you have done the sun salutation and the asanas, briefly observe how your body feels after having done these exercises!
+After you have done the sun salutation and the asanas, briefly observe how your body feels after having done these exercises.

 2. Fitness training